talaamm/groupie-tracker_April2024/README.md

 5. **Frontend (HTML)**:
    - The frontend uses HTML to display the data fetched from the backend in a visually appealing format.

-6. **Unit Testing**:
-   - Includes unit tests to ensure the correct behavior of the backend.

 ## Technologies Used
 - **Backend**: Go
 - **Frontend**: HTML